Liberty Centurion Review

-Despite the added weight, the Centurion feels much lighter, because it’s weight is close to the center of the pistol.
+Despite the added weight, the Liberty Centurion feels much lighter, because its weight is close to the center of the pistol.
 Like most pistol-caliber cans, the Centurion utilizes pistons to interface with the muzzles of differently-threaded handguns.
-So while the uncommon 13.5 LH thread pitch of my SIG is only shared with HK and SIG firearms (yes, even the MPX) the pistol isn’t limited to those platforms.
+So while the uncommon 13.5 LH thread pitch of my Sig is only shared with HK and Sig firearms (yes, even the MPX) the pistol isn’t limited to those platforms.

-Simple use a pin wrench or the included tool, and remove the front then the piston inside.
-Replace the piston with a differently-threaded version, and re-install the base cap, and you’re in business.
+Simply use a pin wrench or the included tool and remove the front and then the piston that’s inside.
+Replace the piston with a differently-threaded version, re-install the base cap, and you’re in business.

-I especially enjoyed using the Centurion on my MPX, as it kept the gun light and handy, and seemed to produce less gas blowback into the shooter’s face than my Osprey 45.
-While not quite as quiet as the Osprey 45, the reduced heft and length more than makes up for this to all but the most sound-sensitive shooters.
+I especially enjoyed using the Centurion on my MPX, as it kept the gun light and handy, and seemed to produce less gas blowback into my face than my Osprey 45.
+While not quite as quiet as the Osprey 45, the reduced heft and length more than make up for this to all but the most sound-sensitive shooters.
 Plus, the Liberty-made can is more than $200 cheaper.